arashnm80/arashnm80.github.io/handbook/2-battlefields.md

 2. Turn single taskings to multitaskings.

 ---
-1. Use my limited smartly on most important priorities.
+1. Use my limited energy smartly on most important priorities.
 2. Increase general level of my energy.

 ---